+A 11.
 Audit: Provides independent, objective, risk-based assurance and advisory services designed to add value and improve the university's operations.
 OARC utilizes a systematic, disciplined, and collaborative approach to evaluate and improve the effectiveness of university governance, risk management, control, and compliance processes.
-Enterprise Risk Provide oversight of the university's enterprise risk management process by: Proposing, for the President's approval, the university's enterprise risk management Management: Proposing, for the President's approval, the university's enterprise fisk management process to identify enterprise-level risks to institutional viability and achievement of strategic objectives. • Planning, facilitating, and overseeing the implementation of the approved enterprise risk management process, including facilitating risk assessments and advising risk owners in their identification and implementation of responses to monitor and manage such risks. • Ensuring significant enterprise-level risks or exposures and the steps management has taken to monitor and control such risks are communicated to the President and the Audit, Risk, and Compliance Committee.
-Institutional Provide oversight of the university's institutional compliance program and the distributed Compliance: processes that support compliance throughout the university by: Compliance. • Planning, facilitating, and overseeing regular university-wide assessments of compliance risks, and ensuring management ownership for monitoring and managing compliance risks.
+Enterprise Risk Provide oversight of the university's enterprise risk management process by: Management: • Proposing, for the President's approval, the university's enterprise risk management process to identify enterprise-level risks to institutional viability and achievement of strategic objectives. • Planning, facilitating, and overseeing the implementation of the approved enterprise risk management process, including facilitating risk assessments and advising risk owners in their identification and implementation of responses to monitor and manage such risks.
+Ensuring significant enterprise-level risks or exposures and the steps management has taken to monitor and control such risks are communicated to the President and the Audit, Risk, and Compliance Committee.
+Institutional Compliance: Provide oversight of the university's institutional compliance program and the distributed processes that support compliance throughout the university by: Ethics and Planning, facilitating, and overseeing regular university-wide assessments of compliance risks, and ensuring management ownership for monitoring and managing compliance risks.
 Advising risk owners in their design and implementation of risk-based distributed compliance programs, and evaluating the effectiveness of such risk-owner programs to monitor and manage compliance risks in consideration of legal and regulatory effectiveness requirements.
 Ensuring the effectiveness of the institutional compliance program as well as significant compliance risks or exposures and the steps management has taken to monitor and control such risks are communicated to the President and the Audit, Risk, and Compliance Committee.
-Ethics and Provide oversight of the university-wide processes that promote an ethical climate, including the university's code of ethics and policies for conflicts of interest and conflicts of Conflict of Interest Management: commitment, and facilitating conflict evaluation and management processes.
-Privacy: Provide oversight of the university's collection, use, storage, sharing, transmission, deletion, and otherwise processing of personal data related to an identified or identifiable individual, and activities addressing related compliance obligations. • Planning, facilitating, and overseeing regular university-wide assessments of privacy and related compliance risks, and ensuring management ownership for monitoring and managing such risks.
+Provide oversight of the university-wide processes that promote an ethical climate, including Conflict of Interest Management: the university's code of ethics and policies for conflicts of interest and conflicts of commitment, and facilitating conflict evaluation and management processes.
+Privacy: Provide oversight of the university's collection, use, storage, sharing, transmission, deletion, and otherwise processing of personal data related to an identified or identifiable individual, and activities addressing related compliance obligations.
+Planning, facilitating, and overseeing regular university-wide assessments of privacy and related compliance risks, and ensuring management ownership for monitoring and managing such risks.
 Advising risk owners in their identification and implementation of responses to monitor and manage such risks.
-Ensuring significant privacy and related compliance risks or exposures and the steps management has taken to monitor and control such risks are communicated to the President and the Audit, Risk, and Compliance Committee. and the Audit, Misk, and Compnance Committee.
+Ensuring significant privacy and related compliance risks or exposures and the steps management has taken to monitor and control such risks are communicated to the President and the Audit, Risk, and Compliance Committee.